-F1through F12: Select the menu that corresponds to the function key.
-The Print Screen key accesses the "EXEC" menu.
-These keys are always active within Setup.
+F1 through F12 - Select the menu that corresponds to the function key.
+Access to the "EXEC" menu is available using either the Print (PC-style keyboards) or F13 (ANSI keyboard) key.
 The keys are labeled at the top of each menu.

-Cursor Control Keys ( $\uparrow\leftarrow\downarrow\rightarrow$ ): These keys control movement to parameters within the menu and is indicated by a highlighted selection bar.
+Cursor control keys ($\uparrow \leftarrow \downarrow \rightarrow$) - These keys control movement to parameters within the menu and is indicated by a highlighted selection bar.
 This selection bar will wrap to the other side of the menu at the top, bottom and side boundaries.
-For each parameter there are at least two choices.
+For each parameter, there are at least two choices.
 As the parameter is highlighted, the available choices appear in the area above the help bar.

 Some parameters are action fields and have no choices.
-See the Action Fields section later in this chapter.
+See the Action Fields section later in the chapter.

-Enter and Shift-Enter: Cycle "up" or "down" through the choices for a given parameter.
+• Enter and Shift-Enter - Cycle "up" or "down" through the choices for a given parameter.